microsoft/CanvasTools-for-VOTT/README.md

 ### Add SVG host

-Add SVG element to the html-page.
-Filter inside SVG-element is used for shadow effect on elements.
+Add a SVG element to the html-page.
+The filter definition inside the SVG-element is used to apply shadow effect on various UI-elements.

 ```html
 <svg id="svgHost">